dolbyio-samples/rts-app-android-viewer/README.md

 ### Android

 * Android Studio Electric Eel | 2022.1.1 Patch 1
+* Android/Google TV (4K) API 31 simulator
-* Android TV (1080p) API 13 simulator
+* Android/Google TV (4K) API 33 simulator
 * Chomecast with Google TV 4K 2020

 ### Other

 * A [Dolby.io](https://dashboard.dolby.io/signup/) account
 * Start a video streaming broadcasting, see [here](https://docs.dolby.io/streaming-apis/docs/how-to-broadcast-in-dashboard)
 * The Stream name and Account ID pair from the video streaming above

 ### How to get a Dolby.io account

 To setup your Dolby.io account, go to the [Dolby.io dashboard](https://dashboard.dolby.io/signup/) and complete the form.
 After confirming your email address, you will be logged in.

 ## Cloning the repo